MLI-lab/noisy_dna_data_storage/README.md

 # Setup and Installation

 ### OS requirements
-The code has been tested on the following operating systems:
+The code has been tested on the following operating system:

 	Linux: Ubuntu 16.04.5